 Currency fluctuation can lead to changes in the economy.

 For one, it affects market competitiveness.
 If a currency appreciates relative to others, the national economy will experience greater internal pressure.
 This may lead to dormancy, which means less jobs and a slower economy.
 Not good.

 Alternatively, a weak currency can attract investment.
 But that also means the economy is in the hands of big investors.
 Also not good.

 And obviously, currency variation can lead to inflation.
-Also a ‘bad’ thing, though it can have positive effects on certain pockets of the market.
-Precious metals, for instance.
+Also a ‘bad’ thing, though it can have positive effects on certain pockets of the market, such as precious metals, for instance.

-The way fluctuating currencies affects investment is important to us here; in fact, the ‘good timing’ which we tend to associate with investing mostly depends on the changing values of currencies.
+The way fluctuating currencies affect investment is important to us here; in fact, the ‘good timing’ which we tend to associate with investing mostly depends on the changing values of currencies.

 It’s all about buying in when weak and selling when strong.